By Dustin Cabeal

 The elephant in the room for this series is that there are some slight similarities to Avatar: The Last Airbender.
-I’m not even well versed about the show and I can spot similarities in the design and in the fictional era of history the story seems to take place.
+I’m not even well versed about the show, and I can spot similarities in the design and the fictional era of history, the story seems to take place.
 That’s kind of where it ends, but it’s enough that others are likely to notice and with a quote from a creator of Avatar on the cover it quickly plants the seed for you.

 The story when you boil it down is mostly about treating people of all nationalities with respect as people.
 There’s an ongoing theme in the story about the Dao not treating the native inhabitants as people because they’re not Dao.
 This is one of the core problems Rat has with the Dao and with people trying to rule the city in general.
-There’s other messages in the story and while they’re good messages and great to introduce to young readers (who this story is geared towards) they are at times heavy handed.
+There are other messages in the story, and while they’re good messages and great to introduce to young readers (who this story is geared towards), they are at times heavy-handed.

-At the end of the day there’s a lot of talent behind this book.
+There’s a lot of talent behind this book.
 I can fully acknowledge just how good it is.
-The story is well-plotted and Hicks leaves breadcrumbs for the next volume while still presenting a complete and enjoyable story in this volume.
+The story is well-plotted, and Hicks leaves breadcrumbs for the next volume while still presenting a complete and enjoyable story in this volume.
 The art stands on its own and is a credit to visual storytelling.
-At the end of the day though, for me personally, I didn’t love the story or world.
+At the end of the day though, I didn’t love the story or the world.
 It was good.
-It was way better than most, but it just never roped me in like her previous work had done.
-I can see the passion, the effort, the building blocks of a franchise, but at the end of the day I don’t know if I really would have missed anything by not reading this volume.
+It was way better than most, but it just never roped me in as her previous work had done.
+I can see the passion, the effort, the building blocks of a franchise, but at the end of the day, I don’t know if I really would have missed anything by not reading this volume.
 I’m still curious about the next volume of The Nameless City, but in the way that you grab one more issue before dropping a series.
 I say all this knowing full well that others will probably love this book and I encourage you to read it and become one of those people.
 I by no means feel as if I’m the majority here, but rather someone that maybe just missed the mark with this story.

 The Nameless City